igsr/gca_1000genomes_website/_faq/can-i-blast-against-1000-genomes-data-sets.md

   - can-i-find-genomic-position-list-dbsnp-rs-numbers-0
 ---

-The 1000 genomes raw sequence data represents more then 30000x coverage of the human genome and there are no tools currently available to search against the complete data sets.
-You can use the [Ensembl](http://www.ensembl.org/Homo_sapiens/blastview) or [NCBI](http://blast.ncbi.nlm.nih.gov/Blast.cgi) blast services and then use these results to find the 1000 genomes variants already in dbSNP.
+The 1000 Genomes raw sequence data represents more then 30,000x coverage of the human genome and there are no tools currently available to search against the complete data set.
+You can, however, use the [Ensembl](http://www.ensembl.org/Homo_sapiens/blastview) or [NCBI](http://blast.ncbi.nlm.nih.gov/Blast.cgi) BLAST services and then use these results to find 1000 Genomes Project variants in dbSNP.